Wappsto/javascript-wappsto-wapp/README.md

 let devices = network.findDeviceByProduct('Device product');
 ```

-To find all values under a network or device, you can call 'findValueByName' to search for all values with the given name.
+To find all values under a network or device, you can call `findValueByName` to search for all values with the given name.

 ```javascript
 let values = network.findValueByName('value name');
 let values = device.findValueByName('value name');
 ```

-Or you can find all values with a given type, by calling 'findValueByType'.
+Or you can find all values with a given type, by calling `findValueByType`.

 ```javascript
 let values = network.findValueByType('value type');